sermon: Entanglement with the Yoke of Bondage

 Last month, in America, was "Black History Month."
 I am sure you found, as I did, that the TV, radio, and newspapers were full of stories about the blacks in America.
 What stuck me was the strong emphasis to slavery that still dominates most stories.
 With all that blacks have accomplished and been blessed with in the United States, the media insists on instigating and stirring up resentment in the descendants of those people whose ancestors were slaves more than 135 years ago.

-I am not trying to downplay the suffering that many experienced while slaves, but express that slavery has been going on, and still does; and it leaves an everlasting impression on those affected—even unto the third and fourth generations (as we are seeing here in the United States).
+I am not trying to downplay the suffering that many experienced while slaves, but express that slavery has been going on, and still does; and it leaves an everlasting impression on those affected—even to the third and fourth generations (as we are seeing here in the United States).

-Slavery is an institution based upon a relationship of dominance and submission, whereby one person owns another and can exact from that person, labor or other services.
+Slavery is an institution based upon a relationship of dominance and submission, whereby one person owns another and can exact from that person labor or other services.
 Slavery has been called by many names—among which are bondage, servitude, and serfdom.
 I am sure you can come up with quite a few others as well.

 We are all slaves to something, in varying degrees.
 We are "slaves" to governments, to laws, to employers.
 (I do not emphasize employers—because, I might add here, I do not feel like a slave to my employer.
 I feel very blessed in that way.)
 But, hopefully, we are no longer slaves to sin.